Esona258/US_Households_Income/README.md

-#US Household Income Data Cleaning
+#US Household Income Data Cleaning and Data Analysis
 Overview

 This project cleans and prepares the US Household Income dataset for analysis by correcting duplicates, fixing errors, and standardizing data.